Baruch Elron: Selected artwork

-The painting "Sharp Pain" by Baruch Elron was selected by the EFIC (Europe against pain).
+The painting "Sharp Pain" by Elron was selected by the EFIC (Europe against pain).
 The painting was selected from among 250 submissions at a competition jointly sponsored by the Israeli pharmaceutical company Rafa Laboratories Ltd. and the Israel Pain Association at its annual meeting in Haifa 11/2000.
 The piece has become well known amongst researchers, physicians and other caregivers in the field of pain as well as the public at large since it was selected by the European Federation of IASP Chapters (EFIC) as a central illustration for the 1st European Week Against Pain (Oct.
 8-13, 2001), to express the idea: "Don't Suffer in Silence".
 The painting also graces the home page of EFIC's web site and serves as a banner for EFIC's overall initiative "Europe Against Pain".

-At the 10th anniversary of EWAP, they re-used the picture of Baruch Elron "Don't suffer in silence" for the EWAP logo/initiatives of 2010.
+At the 10th anniversary of EWAP, they re-used Elron's picture "Don't suffer in silence" for the EWAP logo/initiatives of 2010.